EUFAR/egads-gui/doc/source/description.rst

 The options of EGADS and its GUI are controled through the option window, in the About menu.

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_option_window.png
-   :width: 748px
+   :width: 732px
-   :height: 525px
+   :height: 339px
    :scale: 45 %
    :align: center

 In the Log options section, the user will find options to control the logging system: the log level and the path where to save the log file.
-In the System options section, the user can control options usually set in EGADS.
+In the EGADS options section, the user can control options usually set in EGADS.
 Please refer to the documentation of EGADS for more details about those options.